Cantera/cantera-website/posts/gsoc-2020-blog-3.md

 - `m_cvode_mem` is a pointer to the block of memory that was allocated and configured during initialization.
 - After execution, `m_y` will contain the computed solution vector, and will later be used to update the `ReactorNet` to its time-integrated state .
 - The `CV_NORMAL` option tells the solver that it should continue taking internal timesteps until it has reached user-specified `tout` (or just passed it, in which case solutions are reached by interpolation).
 This provides the appropriate functionality for `ReactorNet::advance()`.
 The alternate option, `CV_ONE_STEP`, tells the solver to take a single internal step, and is used in `ReactorNet::step()`.

-`CVODES` is an externally developed and maintained solver for ODE systems, part of @LLNL's SUNDIALS library.
-If you're interested in learning more specific details about how `CVODES` actually solves an ODE system, I recommend that you read through the [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf) for detailed documentation and explanation of the module.
-Note that `ReactorNet` configures `CVODES` to solve via Backward Differentiation Formulas (see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 2.1), based on linear system solutions provided by the SUNDIALS `SUNLinSol_LapackDense` module (see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 10.7).

 How does `CVODES` know what ODE system it should be solving?
 The ODE system was actually already specified using `CVodeInit()`, one of the methods automatically invoked during the `ReactorNet::initialize()` routine. `CVODES` requires that its user provide a C function that defines their ODE, able to compute the right-hand side of the ODE system (d`y`/d`t`) for a given value of the independent variable, `t`, and the state vector, `y`.
 For more information about ODE right-hand side function requirements, see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 4.6.1.